 - Wound Care: To reduce unnecessary variation, improving safety and healing rates and thus reduce patient suffering, expenditure on inappropriate and ineffective treatments, and the amount of clinical time spent on wound care.

 During 2021-22 AHSNs are reviewing potential additional new programmes that fit relevant priorities.
 A shortlist of candidate-programmes is currently undergoing due-diligence, with selected programmes likely to commence later in 2021-22.

 In addition to the national adoption and spread programmes, AHSNs deliver local programmes that address specific local needs and challenges within their geographies.
-AHSNs are also commissioned by NHS England and NHS Improvement to deliver National Patient Safety Improvement Programmes.
+AHSNs are also commissioned by NHS England to deliver National Patient Safety Improvement Programmes.

 For more information, please contact firstname.lastname@example.org.